Andrew Stein: Personal life

 Stein has been married twice.
 He and his first wife have one daughter.
 Stein's second marriage to attorney, Lynn Forester, lasted from 1983 to 1993 with the couple having two sons.

+In 2026, Stein claimed a short-term romantic relationship and long-term friendship with feminist activist Gloria Steinem after her death, which began at the 1968 Democratic Convention.